everpress-co/mailster/readme.txt

 = Version 2.2.9 =

+* fixed: some tags with alternative content were not replaced when sending a test campaign
+* improved: unsubscribe action can now contain a status for more info
-* change: send method now returns internal message ID (not true anymore)
+* change: send method now returns internal message ID
+* change: test mails to unknown email addresses are no longer assigned to the current user to prevent false mailbox actions

 = Version 2.2.8 =